How to Reset O General AC: Step-by-Step Guide

 • Turn your air conditioner back on at the thermostat.

-Turning off the air conditioner for 3 to 5 minutes generates the refrigerant pressure in the compressor system.
-It improves the cooling.
+Turning off the air conditioner for 3 to 5 minutes allows refrigerant pressure in the compressor system to equalize.
+This helps improve cooling and protects the unit.

-It shouldn't take any more than a few minutes.
-If the AC takes a long time to turn on, or blows warm air, or isn't blowing at all, that's a sign that you should get the system checked out by the pro
+It shouldn't take more than a few minutes.
+If it takes longer, blows warm air, or doesn’t blow at all, it may be a sign your system needs to be inspected by a professional.